 What do baby ducks eat?

-or baby ducks should be fed a commercial duck starter which should be
+or baby ducks should be fed a commercial duck starter

 pelleted rather than given as a mash.
 They can also be given fruit and

 vegetable scraps but these must be cut up really small for the

 ducklings.
 They also enjoy insects and worms.
 Do not feed them onions,

 rice, whole grain, dry bread or wild or caged bird seed.